Cooking Gorgeous

 • You can serve your Irmik Helva warm or cold.

 • Ensure the pine nuts and the semolina are cooked for the right amount of time.
 They should turn golden but not brown.
-If the semolina burns, your pudding is destroyed, therefore you’ll have to start over.
+If the semolina burns, your pudding is destroyed, and you'll have to start over.

 • Create your version by adding or excluding flavorings such as walnuts, honey, vanilla, coconut milk, lemon or orange zest, and currants.